anthonyfmb/Meal-Buddies/README.md

 Also, when you push

-Make sure to Flutter Clean
+Make sure to

+flutter Clean